caluche/backbone-simple-framework/public/js/fw/README.md

     -   * CollectionView
     -   * ...

-FW  -> contains:
+fw.js

     -   Backbone.History
     -   _.mixin
     -   return framework contructor
+    -   should namespace to all framework constructors